Iyad87/SpringMVCWeather/README.md

 ### Dependencies
-The dependencies should be wired using the Maven POM.xml file.
+The Java dependencies should be wired using the Maven POM.xml file.
 * **Spring MVC** - I used the boxed Intellij version 4
 * **Jackson** - Needed this for the JSON serialization
 * **Google Maps API** - Need to obtain an API Key for access to the map api. https://developers.google.com/maps/